Schiiss/blog/_posts/2024-05-10-a-look-at-opentofu.md

 And a terraform apply creates the resources exactly the same.
 With this all being said, while Terraform and OpenTofu are very similar now, I expect them to diverge over time, and as we will see in the next section, already have to an extent.
 We are already seeing this with OpenTofu releasing features like [state encryption](https://opentofu.org/docs/language/state/encryption/) which encrypts the state files at rest.

 To demonstrate state encryption, you will notice I have deployed a VM with a username and password.
-This password is sensitive and since OpenTofu leverages an external state file to manage the infrastructure, this password is stored in plain text my default:
+This password is sensitive and since OpenTofu leverages an external state file (similar to terraform) to manage the infrastructure, this password is stored in plain text by default:

 [![tofu_state_file](/blog/assets/images/blog_images/a-look-at-opentofu/tofu_state_file.png)](/blog/assets/images/blog_images/a-look-at-opentofu/tofu_state_file.png){:target="_blank"}